bharper5475/group15/readme.md

-this is the readme for out group project.
+this is the repo for our group project.

 MEMBERS:

 BRAD HARPER

 JOSIAS

 KENNY

 RICO

 ROBERT